 Moveable Feast: Can occur in March or April.

-The day after Easter, Easter Monday is always a public holiday in France.
-Easter is a moveable feast whose date changes and can fall anywhere between Mar.
-22 and Apr.
+Easter Monday occurs the day after Easter Sunday (obviously.
+Easter Monday is always a public holiday in France.
+Since Easter is a moveable feast whose date changes, it can fall anywhere between Mar.
+22, and Apr.
 25. Its calculation is based on an ancient ecclesiological computation.
 The first Sunday after the first full moon after the spring equinox on Mar.
-21st. is always Easter Sunday.
+21st is always Easter Sunday.

-The month of May has the most combined public holidays and celebrations out of any other month of the year which can be kind of a pain for tourists and locals because many businesses, services and tourists sites are closed and public transportation runs less frequently.
+The month of May has the most combined public holidays and celebrations out of any other month of the year, which can be kind of a

 3. Labour Day (Fête du Travail)

-Although there are 11 public holidays in France where workers and students get the day off, Labour day is the only day where employers must pay employees for the day off.
+Labour day is the only day employers in France must pay employees for the day off.
 All other days are at the discretion of the employer.